- Purchase the complete Expat Arrivals Argentina Guide (PDF)

 Short-term rentals in Argentina are a popular choice for expats and typically range from a few days to several months, making them an ideal option for those who are only staying in Argentina for a limited period.

-Besides furnished apartments, there are also serviced apartments.
+Besides furnished properties, there are also serviced apartments.
 These apartments are similar to furnished apartments, but they come with additional services such as cleaning and maintenance.
 Some serviced apartments also offer amenities such as swimming pools, fitness centres and 24-hour concierge services.

 Short-term rentals can also be found through online platforms such as Airbnb or Booking.com, where tenants can rent out a room in someone's home or an entire apartment or house.
 This can be a convenient option for expats who prefer a more homely atmosphere or who are looking for a budget-friendly option.